Timothy-Liuxf/PlayHex/README.md

 ## Description

-PlayHex, a board game, as the homework of the course 'JAVA and Object-Oriented Programming' in Tsinghua University.
+PlayHex, a board game, as the homework of the course 'JAVA and Object-Oriented Programming' in Tsinghua University in 2023.

 ## Platform